How Hedge and Private Equity Funds Can Deal With Fair Value Accounting

 - A reporting entity holds an equity instrument for which the sale is legally or contractually restricted for a specified period.
 The restriction is a characteristic of the instrument and therefore would be transferred to market participants.

-- When evaluating an assumed transfer of a position any buyer of the position typically would be subject to the same restrictions, via direct transfer of the restriction or because the counterparty would require that the buyer accept the same restrictions.
+- When evaluating an assumed transfer of a position any buyer of the position typically would be subject to the same restrictions, via direct transfer of the restriction or because the counterpart would require that the buyer accept the same restrictions.
 In such cases the task force believes that it is appropriate to consider the restriction to be characteristic of the asset irrespective of the form of the restriction

 - The adjustment would reflect the amount market participants would demand because of the risk relating to the inability to access a public market for the instrument for the specified period.